 - D'Aloia CC, Azodi CB, Sheldon SP, Trombulak SC, Ardren WR (2015) Genetic models reveal historical patterns of sea lamprey population fluctuations within Lake Champlain.
 PeerJ 3: e1369.

 - D'Aloia CC, Bogdanowicz SM, Harrison RG, Buston PM (2014) Seascape continuity plays an important role in determining patterns of spatial genetic structure in a coral reef fish.
 Molecular Ecology 23: 2902–2913.
 (Cover photo)

 - D’Aloia CC, Bogdanowicz SM, Majoris JE, Harrison RG, Buston PM (2013) Self-recruitment in a Caribbean reef fish: a method for approximating dispersal kernels accounting for seascape.
 Molecular Ecology 22: 2563-2572.

 - Buston PM & D'Aloia CC (2013) Marine Ecology: Reaping the benefits of local dispersal.
 Current Biology 23: R351-R353.

 - D’Aloia CC, Majoris JE, Buston PM (2011) Predictors of the distribution and abundance of a tube sponge and its resident goby.
 Coral Reefs 30: 777-786.

-- Xuereb A, D'Aloia CC, Daigle RM, Andrello M, Dalongeville A, Manel S, Mouillot D, Guichard F, Côté IM, Curtis JMR, Bernatchez L, Fortin M-J (in revision) Incorporating evolutionary thinking and genomics into marine reserve network design.
+- Xuereb A, D'Aloia CC, Daigle RM, Andrello M, Dalongeville A, Manel S, Mouillot D, Guichard F, Côté IM, Curtis JMR, Bernatchez L, Fortin M-J. (2019) Marine conservation and marine protected areas.
+In: Marine Population Genomics (ed.
+MF Oleksiak).
+Springer, Cham.